spacedog-io/spacedog-js-sdk/README.md

 Usage
+===

+Initialization
 ---

-**Initialization**

 This SDK provides a global object attached to window named `SpaceDog`.
 This object is the main entry point.

-Before anything else, you need to tell SpaceDog the backend id, like so :
+Before anything else, you need to tell `SpaceDog` which backend to use, with a backendId, like so :

 `SpaceDog.initialize("yourBackendId")`